sdz007/flexi-cart/readme.txt

+Extended the flexi cart implementation to use redis as storage instead of sessions.

+This is useful if you need to use the library as part of an API.

 flexi cart : a shopping cart library for Codeigniter.

 Read a list of features available from the flexi cart library.